Continental Navy: The thirteen frigates

 By December 13, 1775, Congress had authorized the construction of 13 new frigates, rather than refitting merchantmen to increase the fleet.
 Five ships (Hancock, Raleigh, Randolph, Warren, and Washington) were to be rated 32 guns, five (Effingham, Montgomery, Providence, Trumbull, and Virginia) 28 guns, and three (Boston, Congress, and Delaware) 24 guns.
 Only eight frigates made it to sea and their effectiveness was limited; they were completely outmatched by the Royal Navy, and nearly all were captured or sunk by 1781.

 Washington, Effingham, Congress, and Montgomery were scuttled or burned in October and November 1777 before going to sea to prevent their capture by the British.
 USS Virginia, commanded by Captain James Nicholson, made a number of unsuccessful attempts to break through the blockade of Chesapeake Bay.
 On March 31, 1778, in another attempt, she ran aground near Hampton Roads, where her captain went ashore.
 Shortly after, HMS Emerald and Conqueror appeared on the scene to accept her surrender.

 Guarding American commerce and raiding British commerce and supply were the principal duties of the Continental Navy.
 Privateers had some success, with 1,697 letters of marque being issued by Congress.
 Individual states, American agents in Europe and in the Caribbean also issued commissions; taking duplications into account more than 2,000 commissions were issued by the various authorities.
-Lloyd's of London estimated that 2,208 British ships were taken by Yankee privateers, amounting to almost $66 million, a significant sum at the time.
+Lloyd's of London estimated that 2,208 British ships were taken by American privateers, amounting to the equivalent of $66 million in modern currency.

 Most of the eight frigates that went to sea took multiple prizes and had semi-successful cruises before their captures, however, there were exceptions.
 On September 27, 1777, Delaware participated in a delaying action on the Delaware River against the British army pursuing George Washington's forces.
 The ebb tide arrived and left the Delaware stranded, leading to her capture.
 Warren was blockaded in Providence, Rhode Island, shortly after her completion, and did not break out of the blockade until March 8, 1778.
 After a successful cruise under Captain John Burroughs Hopkins, she was assigned to the ill-fated Penobscot Expedition under Captain Dudley Saltonstall, where she was trapped by the British and burned on August 15, 1779, to prevent her capture.
 Hancock, captained by John Manley, managed to capture two merchantmen as well as the Royal Navy vessel HMS Fox.
 Later on July 8, 1777, however, the Hancock was captured by HMS Rainbow of a pursuing squadron, and became the British man of war Iris.